Disappearance of Michele Anne Harris: Disappearance

 When Thayer arrived at the Harris house on the afternoon of September 11 to babysit the children, Michele was having a headache.
-Travel to New York had been severely restricted in the wake of the September 11 terrorist attacks that morning, making it likely she would not be able to travel there the next weekend and sell her jewelry as planned.
+Travel to New York City had been severely restricted in the wake of the September 11 terrorist attacks that morning, making it likely she would not be able to travel there the next weekend and sell her jewelry as planned.
 Since her work uniform of dark blue polo shirt and khaki shorts had not yet dried, she was late for the start of her shift.

 Michele worked until 9 p.m. that night, when Lefty's closed.
-Afterwards, she stayed in the parking lot and discussed the day's events over drinks with Kasper, the coworker she had had the affair with earlier in the year, and a friend of his.
+Afterwards, she stayed in the parking lot and discussed the day's events over drinks with Kasper, the coworker she had an affair with earlier in the year.
 After an hour, she left for Earley's apartment in Smithboro, where she stayed for another hour, sharing drinks with him and discussing how the day's terrorist attacks had given her some perspective on her own problems.
-According to Earley, she left sometime between 11 and 11:30.
+According to Earley, she left sometime between 11:00 and 11:30 p.m.
 No one has reported seeing her since then.